fsprojects/fsharp-hashcollections/README.md

 4) Maintainable to an average F# developer.
     - For example minimising inheritance/object hierarchies and casting (unlike some other impl's I've seen), performant whilst still idiomatic code, etc.
     - Use F# strengths to increase performance further (e.g. inlining + DU's to avoid method calls and copying overhead affecting struct key performance).
+5) Performance at least at the same scale as other languages of the same class/abstraction level (e.g JVM, etc).

 **TLDR; Benefits of immutable collections while minimising the cost (e.g. performance, maintainable code, idiomatic code, etc).**